igrorp/pre-miRNA-plot/README.md

 <h3 id="colors">Colors</h3>
 <p>You can choose which colors will be used to highlight the miRNAs within the precursor.
 You can choose predefined colors (black, blue, red, white and green) or select a particular color tone informing its RGB code.
 </p><blockquote> You can get RGB codes from selected colors in this <a href="schools.com/colors/colors_picker.asp&quot;">website</a>
-<p>If you wanted to set the colors to en and ee, for example, you would have to type:</p>
+<p></blockquote>If you wanted to set the colors to green and blue, for example, you would have to type:</p>
 <pre><code>premirnaplot your_file.txt -c green blue
 </code></pre>
 <p>If you wanted to set the colors to purple and pink, you would have to type:</p>